SkyKings-Guild/Guides/guides/crop-for-coins.md

-With all the money making methods out there, farming has to be one of the greatest of them, being almost fully afk-able and making upwards to 10m per hour and almost 16m an hour while being maxed, so you might be asking, what crop should I be farming to make the most? well then, you came to the right place!
+With all the money making methods out there, farming has to be one of the greatest of them, being almost fully afk-able and making upwards to 10m per hour and almost 16m an hour while being maxed, so you might be asking, what crop should I be farming to make the most?
+Well then, you came to the right place!

 Before we start you must keep in mind that a mooshroom cow is always better for coins over elephant, but you'll be going to loose quite the amount of collection.